Large Deviations in the Symmetric Simple Exclusion Process with Slow Boundaries: A Hydrodynamic Perspective: Introduction

-Reproducing these slow-coupling extensions of ldf using the framework of MFT poses a considerable challenge.
-First, the individual bonds linking the system and the reservoirs become influential and one might naively expect that the large scale theory of MFT would not capture such single-bond effect.
-Second, the extension of the Dirichlet boundary condition for the density and the response fields in MFT for fast coupling that are set assuming instantaneous equilibration at the boundary, are not obvious for the slow coupling.
-Third, as we shall see, earlier methods for the variational solution of MFT are not suitable anymore for the modified boundary condition for slow coupling.
-In this work, we overcome these challenges and extend MFT for slow coupling regime recovering the exact results of ldf from \cite{2021_Derrida_Large}.
+Reproducing the slow-coupling extensions of ldf using the framework of MFT poses considerable challenges.
+Firstly, the individual bonds linking the system and the reservoirs become influential, and one might naively expect that the large-scale theory of MFT would not capture such single-bond effect.
+Secondly, extending the Dirichlet boundary condition for density and the response fields in MFT, which were set assuming instantaneous equilibration at the boundary for fast coupling, is not straightforward for slow coupling.
+Thirdly, earlier methods for the variational solution of MFT are not suitable for the modified boundary conditions in the slow coupling regime.
+In this work, we overcome these challenges and extend MFT for slow coupling regime, recovering the exact results of ldf from \cite{2021_Derrida_Large}.